hanzo-es/ember-cli-test-addons-in-app/README.md

 ## Caveats

-For now the default behaviour of tests concatenation is `overwrite`.
+- For now the default behaviour of tests concatenation is `overwrite`.
 Meaning if you have `tests/unit/my-awesome-test.js` in your `my-private-addon` addon and you also have `tests/unit/my-awesome-test.js` in the consuming app that uses `ember-cli-addon-tests` to concatenate tests from `my-private-addon` you would end up with just a single `tests/unit/my-awesome-test.js` originating from your app and not from `my-private-addon`. `ember-cli-addon-tests` does not currently provide any ways to alter this behaviour with renaming tests from addons but we are open for PR's for implementations of such feature.

+- As qunit and ember-qunit `module` helper runs with no context there is no way to know what app/addon context we are using at runtime so the original `module` is swapped for call to `moduleFor` with `config:environment` as the `name`.
+This alters the test context behaviour and bootstraps isolated app container as `moduleFor` normally does.
+This allows to mute the tests for addon Mixins which are reopened in the app or other addons.

 ## Running